-7 Awesome Ways with Overnight Oats – Overnight oats are a delicious make-ahead breakfast the whole family will love.
+11 Awesome Flavors of Overnight Oats!
+Overnight oats are a delicious make-ahead breakfast the whole family will love.
 And with this many flavors (and inspiration for more!), you’ll never run out of ideas!
 (Gluten-free, dairy-free, vegan-friendly)

-Overnight oats are nothing new–they’ve been on the scene for years–but it seems like they’re going through a big revival lately, as I see recipes popping up all over the place.
+Overnight oats are nothing new–this healthy breakafast has been on the scene for years–but it seems like they’re going through a big revival lately, as I see recipes popping up all over the place.
 Everyone makes their oats a bit differently–some people love adding yogurt for a more muesli effect, some people always add chia seeds, some only add mix-ins right before serving.

 But almost any way you make them, overnight oats make a delicious meal-prep breakfast you can make with pantry staples any time!

 I thought I’d walk you through the basics of overnight oats, as well as 8 different ways to make them (one for every day of the week!).
 Let’s get to it!